evobe/evobe/Study Info/azure.md

 there are settings as well to scale up automatically when needed in those plans is something called azure compute units kinda gives an abstract on how to compare performance of deployments, scaling isn't disruptive, it can be done manually or automatically by rules needs scale in and scale out rules, doesn't drop the new instances automatically (on the premium plan it does)

 - *backups* - backups are automatic every one hour up to 30 gb, no linked DBs are backed up.
 Kinda like IIS.
 But can create own custom backups.
 - *network* - inbound, outbound and rules, source IP address for firewall rules, public IP address, can also have a custom domain.

+extras -- load balancers - allow for source port and ip, dest port and ip and protocol to be managed, options handled by session persistance, *none* - any machine can handle, it's off
+*client ip* - specifies that the same vm handle requests from same client ip *client ip and protocol* - specifies that the vm will handle the same ip and protocol source so another vm could possibly handle another protocol

+### mod 16 - azure kubernetes

+kubernetes - 1 orchestration server and some nodes, runs on tops of a vm cluster  .. to do any work with containers needs a container tool like docker or something, can turn compiled programs into a container there is also the azure container app which manages the kubernetes cluster for you, by default accepts traffic on port 80 and azure provides the dns name as well. serverless platform that allows for less infrastructure while running containerized apps a specific container instance can also be created ready to upload code into, can see status of requests in containers - logs section, container workloads are usually triggered.

 DangerBoy
 JumpUp2Top33!